NSHipster/articles/2014-08-11-swift-operators.md

 > PHP uses `.` for string concatenation (which is objectively a terrible idea).
 Objective-C allows consecutive string literals to be appended with whitespace.

-In the run-up to it's initial stable release, Swift still has some work to do in resolving ambiguities in operator semantics.
+In the run-up to its initial stable release, Swift still has some work to do in resolving ambiguities in operator semantics.
 Recent changes, such as the addition of the `nil` coalescing operator (`??`), and the decision for optionals not to conform to `BooleanType` (confusing in the case of `Bool?`) are encouraging, and demonstrate the need for us to collectively ask ourselves _"does this really make sense?"_, and file radars appropriately.

 > I'm specifically concerned about the semantics of array operators, as demonstrated in the previous example.
 My 2 cents: arrays should forego the `+` and `-` operators in lieu of `<<`: